catseye/Wanda/Wanda.md

 program, they are pushed onto the stack.

 But if you do think of it this way, keep in mind that it is only a convenient illusion.
-For despite mostly looking like and evaluating like a Forth program, there is no "stack" that is distinct from the program — it's all just a string that gets rewritten.  `2` is neither an element on the stack, nor an instruction that pushes the value 2 onto the stack; it's just a `2`.
+For despite looking like and evaluating like a Forth program, there is no "stack" that is distinct from the program — it's all just a string that gets rewritten.  `2` is neither an element on the stack, nor an instruction that pushes the value 2 onto the stack; it's just a `2`.